govau/datavizkit/README.md

 A fully featured data visualisation toolset which leverages [Highcharts](http://www.highcharts.com/) and [React](https://facebook.github.io/react/) internally.

-For more information please contact the [Performance Dashboards Team](mailto:performance-dashboard@digital.gov.au).
+For more information *or before using*, please contact the [Performance Dashboards Team](mailto:performance-dashboard@digital.gov.au).

 ## To install